 If multiple families share a single house or apartment, count them together on one census form.
 This information will not be shared with your landlord.

-Do not count any members of your household who normally live elsewhere, including students away at college, people living in a nursing home, or people in jail, prison, or a detention facility.
+Do not count any members of your household who normally live elsewhere, including students away at college, people living in a nursing home, or people in jail, a detention center, or a correctional facility.
 These people will be counted where they live on April 1, 2020.

 What kind of questions are on the Census?